AnnieW2014/GA_Capstone/README.md

 The listings data include the following information:
 - Listing price
-- Availability in the next 30 days
+- Availability in the next 30, 60 and 90 days
 - Location and size of the unit
 - Amenities
 - Review scores and review counts